The Old Vicarage praised for “exceptional” service and “excellent” care

 10 individuals live in the main house and four individuals live in The Mews Cottages, which are single person homes located in the grounds, offering a pathway service as individuals develop their independent living skills.

-The Hawthorns & The Berries
+The Old Hall & The Annex

 CQC overall rating: Outstanding

-The Oaks
+The Mews

 CQC overall rating: Outstanding

-A beautiful home for 11 individuals, The Old Vicarage is two connected but self-contained homes.
-The ground floor is home to five individuals with additional complex physical needs, while the first floor accommodates six individuals with a range of complex needs including mental health issues.
+A two-storey home that’s configured as two separate but connected homes for 11 individuals, each with their own self-contained apartments and communal kitchen/living areas.
+The ground floor is a self-contained home for six individuals with additional complex physical needs, while the first floor is a self-contained home for a group of five compatible individuals with a range of complex needs.

 CQC overall rating: Outstanding

-22 December 2020
+22 April 2020

 CQC overall rating: Outstanding